NBA coaches prepare for possible intriguing playoff matchups

 “The coaches were started in on that already and they’ll continue on that.
 The only difference is there’s no real one-one-one time with me yet.
 They’ll probably just have to send me their edit and then I’ll just have to watch them and talk to them on the phone.”

-There would be several intriguing matchups if the NBA resumes the season with the start of the postseason.
-Nurse and Toronto would be the No. 2 seed in the East and would host No. 7 Brooklyn.
-Other matchups would be: No. 1 Milwaukee vs. No. 8 Orlando; No. 3 Boston vs No. 6 Philadelphia; No. 4 Miami vs No. 5 Indiana.
+If the NBA resumes the season with the start of the postseason, Nurse and Toronto would be the No. 2 seed in the East and would host No. 7 Brooklyn.
+Other matchups would be: No. 1 Milwaukee vs. No. 8 Orlando; No. 3 Boston vs No. 6 Philadelphia; and No. 4 Miami vs No. 5 Indiana.

-As good as the matchups look on paper there could be some sloppy postseason basketball.
+As good as the matchups look on paper, the play could be sloppy.

-Celtics center Enes Kanter estimates it would take a minimum two to three weeks for players to get their bodies in game shape.
-Part of the reason, he said, is the shear time players have had away from the court.
+Celtics center Enes Kanter estimates it would take at least two to three weeks for players to get their bodies in game shape.
+Part of the reason, he said, is the time players have had away from the court.

 “You can’t just say ‘OK, we’re going to play the games a week later.’
 Some players are doing some things.
 Some players are in their apartments not doing anything,” Kanter said during a conference call.
 “We need to make sure everybody is doing their stuff and is in good shape to go out there and compete if we jump straight into playoffs.”

 Kanter said a training camp setting would also help players refocus.
-He said while he's staying in shape, he's also taken up other endeavors to avoid going stir crazy such as reading, watching documentaries and teaching himself to cook and play the piano.
+He said while he’s staying in shape, he’s also spending time reading, watching documentaries and teaching himself to cook and play the piano.

 Monday marked the 26th day of the shutdown, a stoppage that has already cost the league more than 100 games.
-And the CDC is recommending that all in-person events involving 10 or more people be extended through the end of April as the U.S. fights the spread of the pandemic.
-That extends beyond the 30-day shutdown the NBA put in place March 11.
+And the CDC is recommending that no in-person events involving 10 or more people be held through the end of April as the U.S. fights the spread of the pandemic.
+NBA Commissioner Adam Silver said Monday the league would not make any decisions about resuming the season until May at the earliest.

 Kanter said if a decision is made to jump straight to the postseason, he hopes the length of the series won’t be affected.